High Protein Low Calorie Meals for UK Weight Loss

 - Edamame pods (200 g): ~175 kcal, 17 g protein.

-How to Hit Your Protein Target Every Day
+How To Hit Your Protein Target Every Day

 Reaching 130–160 g of protein per day may sound daunting, but with the right foods it is very achievable.
 The key is to anchor every meal around a protein source and then build the rest of the meal around it.